ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 All projects will require ethics approval.
 A candidate’s [project proposal](https://www.acrrm.org.au/resources/assessment/forms), including details of ethics approval must be submitted to the College for review and approval by the Censor in Chief **before commencement** of the actual project.

 Completed projects must include submission of a piece of assessable written work of approximately 4000–5000 words in length.

-The written report is assessed against the project criteria.
-Projects that meet the standard are awarded a pass grade.

-Projects that do not meet the standard are awarded a fail grade and information provided on what aspects require improvement to meet the standard.
-Candidates can revise and resubmit the project for regrading.
-This is recorded as a second attempt.
-An additional fee may be charged for regrading.
-Grades are ratified at the next meeting of the Board of Assessors and candidates notified of the outcome.

 ***Content***